-In addition to scoring the criterion, experts need carefully examine each proposed objective while keeping in mind that if the application is approved, the Erasmus Plan objectives are going to become a part of future evaluation criteria for reports that the organisation will submit.
+In addition to scoring the criterion, experts need to carefully examine each proposed objective while keeping in mind that if the application is approved, the Erasmus Plan objectives are going to become a part of future evaluation criteria for reports that the organisation will submit.
 For this reason, each approved objective must be clear and concrete enough to be implementable and traceable.
-In this context, experts must pay particular attention to how the applicant proposes to track and evaluate the progress of each objective, making sure that it will be possible for the organisation itself and for the National Agency to follow-up on these commitments in the future.
+In this context, experts must pay GfNA-IV.3 - Guidelines for assessment of applications for Erasmus accreditation in the fields of adult education, vocational education and training, and school education - June 2023 particular attention to how the applicant proposes to track and evaluate the progress of each objective, making sure that it will be possible for the organisation itself and for the National Agency to follow-up on these commitments in the future.

-1.4.
+3.4.
 Erasmus Plan: Activities (20 points)